mmauk/CbmSim/README.md

 - Deep Cerebellar Nucleus Cells: 8
 - Inferior Olive Cells: 4

-For detailed information about each file/module, see the documentation (make link).
+For detailed information about each file/module, see the documentation.

 ## Scope
 The simulation has been designed in the context of eyelid-conditioning in rabbits and is tuned to this task.